 Chili powder is a mixture of spices and most of the components are readily available and widely used.
 This means that your best option for a substitute is to make your own.
 You can use 1/4 cup sweet paprika along with a tablespoon each of garlic powder, onion powder, and dried oregano; add 2 teaspoons of cumin to the mixture.
 Depending on your tolerance for heat, you can throw in some cayenne powder to taste.

 Place all the ingredients in a tightly sealed container and shake it to combine them.
 Use it in the same way that you would use a premixed blend.
 Note that because manufacturers all use their own individual recipes for chili powder, you may not get the same results that you would with your favorite brand.
 Over time, you can play with the proportions of individual spices to get your desired flavor profile.

 A decent second choice: Ancho powder

 Ancho powder is used in many chili powder blends.
 It is responsible for most of the flavor that you get from chili powder.
-If that flavor is what you want, this chile powder should meet your needs.
-Ancho powder brings a moderate heat to dishes, along with smoky and fruity flavor notes.
+If that flavor is what you want, ancho powder should meet your needs.
+It brings a mild heat to dishes, along with smoky and fruity flavor notes.
 It consists of ground poblano peppers with no other additives.
 When using ancho powder in place of chili powder, add about half the amount that your recipe specifies for chili powder and work up from there.